Prince George County Public Schools: August

 On August 7, 2020, Prince George County Public Schools announced during the COVID-19 pandemic that they would opt into a hybrid instruction plan for the 2020–2021 school year.
 The county's parents and students were split on how they believed the schools should return to providing classes.
 In a district survey, 51% of parents preferred an all-virtual option while the remainder wanted to return in-person classes.
 The district then released their return to school plan that includes a hybrid education method.
 The plan states that half of the district can learn in school with social distancing and reduced class sizes in effect while the other half can learn virtually.
 The county's school district was the 3rd Tri-cities School district to opt to have in-person learning and virtual learning.
 In response to the survey, the School Board Chair, Chris Johnson, said that the teachers' survey responses were what stuck out to him the most when he was making his decision whether to allow in-person learning or just virtual learning.
 78% of teachers in the survey wanted to return to teaching in-person rather than virtual.

 On August 25, Prince George County public schools announced that they are having a school Chromebook shortage.
-The cause of the shortage is from the high amount of students that are doing virtual learning due to the pandemic.
+The cause of the shortage is from the high number of students that are doing virtual learning due to the pandemic.
 It was also stated that a delivery of over 2,500 laptops would be delayed until December.